Can Dogs Eat Raw Meat?

 Can Dogs Eat Raw Meat?
 And, Should They?

-This type of diet can increase your dog’s risk of nutritional deficiencies and illnesses.
-Because domesticated dogs live much longer than wolves and other wild dogs, they need complete and balanced nutrition to help them live long and healthy lives.
+A RFD can increase your dog’s risk of nutritional deficiencies and illnesses.
+They need complete and balanced nutrition to help them live long and healthy lives.

 If you do choose a commercially prepared RFD, our experts recommend ensuring it’s formulated by a veterinary nutritionist.
-We also recommend choosing a food that has undergone feeding trials and meets (WSAVA) guidelines to ensure your dog gets all the nutrients he needs.
+We also recommend choosing a food that has undergone feeding trials and meets World Small Animal Veterinary Association (WSAVA) guidelines to ensure your dog gets all the nutrients he needs.

 Are there Risks to Giving Dogs Raw Meat?